JaehoonSong12/ydjs-projects/README.md

 6. `SomeDude_RootMotion` – Match Target and Inverse Kinematics addition for button press animation.
 ## Build Observations
 The followings are the observations expected by default (or given project) and by my modifications.
-- Upon running the build, the player can control a character within the game environment (**default**).
+- Upon running the build, the player can observe disabled turn animation for the first dude (**Script modified**).
 - Pickup items can be collected by the player (**default**).
 - Obstacle objects are added to distract the player, it will block movements of the player.
 - The game ends when all pickup items are collected, displaying a game over message.